cosmoscout/cosmoscout-vr/plugins/csp-atmospheres/preprocessor/README.md

 ./atmosphere-preprocessor ozone --lambda-samples 40 -o earth_bruneton2016_ozone
 ```

-### Costa (Earth)
+### [Earth] Costa et al.: [Interactive Visualization of Atmospheric Effects for Celestial Bodies](https://arxiv.org/abs/2010.03534)

-**Molecules** are modelled using Penndorf's Rayleigh phase function and a wavelength-dependent index of refraction.
+In this paper, **molecules** are modelled using Penndorf's Rayleigh phase function and a wavelength-dependent index of refraction.

 **Aerosols** use a wavelength-independent Henyey-Greenstein phase function and some arbitrary scattering coefficients.
 The paper states that they actually use the Anomalous Diffraction Approximation, but they do not provide the required particle radius.
 The given scattering and absorption coefficients are maybe wrong, as beta_sca > beta_ext.
 We assume that this is a typo.

-Costa actually use a different **ozone** density profile than Bruneton, but the results should be similar.
+They actually use a different **ozone** density profile than Bruneton, but the results should be similar.

 ```bash
 # Molecules